Keep Your Hands Off My Power Supply

-Keep Your Hands Off My Power Supply is a studio album by the British rock group Slade, released in America and Canada in April 1984.
+Keep Your Hands Off My Power Supply is a studio album by the British rock group Slade, released in America and Canada on 2 April 1984.
 It is a repackaged version of The Amazing Kamikaze Syndrome which was released in the UK, Europe and across the rest of the world in December 1983.
-Keep Your Hands Off My Power Supply reached No. 33 in the US and No. 26 in Canada, giving the band their long-awaited breakthrough in the US.
+Keep Your Hands Off My Power Supply reached No. 33 in the US and No. 26 in Canada, giving the band their breakthrough in the US.
 The album proved to be the most successful North American release of Slade's career.
 Both "Run Runaway" and "My Oh My" enjoyed Top 40 success as singles there.

 In August 1984, the album was certified Gold in Canada for 50,000 sales.

 Background

 The 1983 success of Quiet Riot's version of Slade's 1973 UK chart topper "Cum On Feel the Noize" led to Slade signing with CBS for their first American record deal since the 1970s.
 The label soon repackaged the band's recently released album, The Amazing Kamikaze Syndrome, into Keep Your Hands Off My Power Supply.
 The Amazing Kamikaze Syndrome, along with its singles "My Oh My" and "Run Runaway", had already achieved success in the UK and Europe.
 Keep Your Hands Off My Power Supply featured a different track-order.
 It also replaced "Cocky Rock Boys (Rule O.K.)" and "Razzle Dazzle Man" with the 1983 "My Oh My" B-Sides "Keep Your Hands Off My Power Supply" and "Can't Tame a Hurricane".

 "Run Runaway" was released first in America in March 1984.
-The song's music video received heavy rotation on MTV, and "Run Runaway" went on to reach No. 20 on the Billboard Hot 100 and No. 1 on the Album Rock Tracks chart.
+The song's music video received heavy rotation on MTV, and "Run Runaway" went on to reach No. 20 on the Billboard Hot 100 and No. 1 on the Rock Tracks chart.
 The album, Keep Your Hands Off My Power Supply, was released in April, reaching No. 33 on the Billboard 200.
 "My Oh My" was released as the second single in June and would reach No. 37 on the Billboard Hot 100.
 "Slam the Hammer Down" was later released as a promotional-only single, featuring a "Hot" and "Hotter" remix by Shep Pettibone.

 The band's new-found success in America saw them set out to do a full American tour supporting Ozzy Osbourne.
 For their American activities, Slade were managed by Sharon Osbourne.
 Prior to the tour, the band played a few warm-up shows.
 However, on the first night of the tour with Osbourne, Slade had to cancel the remainder of the shows when bassist Jim Lea collapsed after the first gig and was diagnosed with hepatitis.
 Coinciding with the breakdown of lead vocalist Noddy Holder's marriage, the band agreed to stop touring to allow Holder a break.
 This was the final time the band would tour together, although the band would continue recording and releasing new material.